 Schools are closed.
 Playdates have been postponed.
 Summer vacations have been canceled.

+There are so many safe things you can do outdoors that are low Covid-risk.
 Here are six activities you can do outside with your children while still safely practicing social distancing.

 1. Take a stroll around the block.

 Ride bikes, scooter, skateboard, or rollerblade around your neighborhood.
 You can also put your baby in the stroller, attach your Stroller Controller, and jog around the neighborhood.
 Fresh air will help ease some stress or just give you a change of scenery.
 This is an easy way for the whole family to get exercise and still safely stay at least 6 feet away from others.

 2. Turn a nature walk into a scavenger hunt.

 Create your own or print off a fun outdoor scavenger hunt for kids.
 Then put on your hiking boots and adventure through a nearby hiking trail.
 If parks and trails are closed in your area, go on a walk around your neighborhood or even your backyard.
 Nature has a lot to offer, and you usually don’t have to go far to find it.

 Grab your mitts and baseball and play catch in the backyard.
 Put on some knee pads, helmets, and rollerblades and play a little street hockey in the driveway.
 Since your kids aren’t having their regular gym class and their spring and summer sporting activities were probably canceled, playing sports at home turns exercising into a fun game.

 If your backyard is big enough, teach your kids to set up a tent, and then let them color or read books in it before you make s’mores on the grill.
 After s’mores, you can stargaze and enjoy sleeping under the beautiful night sky.

 5. Go fishing.